zehadialam/Vigenere-Cipher-Breaker/README.md

 The key lengths should be integer values. <br>
 Verbose mode should be given a value of 1 or 0 to indicate true or false, respectively.
 ### Windows
-It is encouraged to use the Windows Subsystem for Linux (WSL) to run the program on a Windows machine.<br>
+It is recommended to use the Windows Subsystem for Linux (WSL) to run the program on a Windows machine.<br>
 The Microsoft website has <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">documentation</a> on how to do this.<br>
 Once WSL has been set up, the instructions provided for UNIX can be followed to run the program.
 ## Example Runs